yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/multicloud-migration.md

 type: docs
 ---

-Moving your application either from an on-prem data center to a public cloud or from one public cloud to another is a non trivial task.
-However, using an xCluster YugabyteDB deployment, you can perform this migration with comparative ease.
+Moving your application either from an on-prem data center to a public cloud or from one public cloud to another is a non-trivial task.
+YugabyteDB provides a simple pattern for you to accomplish this daunting task with comparative ease.

 ## Migration between two clouds